acao/yarn-compose/readme.md

 1. create a projects.yml file
 1. run `yarn-compose setup` in the same directory
-1. or, run `yarn-compose setup -c path/to/config.yml` or `yarn-compose setup --config-path path/to/config.yml`
+1. or, run `yarn-compose setup -c path/to/config.yml`
 1. also, you can override `baseDir` with `--target` or `-t`
 1. other commands are `rebuild` and `relink` with the same arguments (see below)
 1. `--help` works for each command